Why Trust Wooten, Kimbrough, Damaso & Dennis, P.A. with Your Orlando Dog Bite Case?

 Legally Written and Reviewed by a Managing Partner

-Wooten, Kimbrough, Damaso & Dennis
+Wooten, Kimbrough, Damaso & Dennis, P.A.

 Our content is written and reviewed by our founding attorneys Butch Wooten, Orman Kimbrough, Mike Damaso, and Tom Dennis.
-With over 100 years of combined courtroom experience, they’ve successfully handled thousands of personal injury cases across Florida.
+Helping the injured since 1966, they’ve successfully handled thousands of personal injury cases across Florida.
 Whether you’re a Florida resident or an out-of-state visitor injured in Florida, we’re dedicated to providing clear and reliable information to help you navigate your legal options confidently.